sandberg-lab/NASC-seq2/README.md

 In the folder `cobursting`, you can find script that were used for our cobursting analysis.

 Some of the folders contain additional readme files for further information.

+Detailed information on how to pre-process data and run these scripts are provided in the data_processing/demo folder.